CiscoAI/ml-bootcamp/README.md

 # Welcome to the Cisco ML-BootCamp Pilot

 ## Setup
-The following is the schematic of the overall setup.
+The following are the setup steps required.

 ### Step 0.
 Prerequisites
 The following are the prerequisites: